MateusGaldinoLG/nuxt-blog/content/posts/Appresentation.md

 ## Blog details

 This is my nuxt blog.
-Made basically with Nuxt modules, like:
+Made basically with Nuxt modules.

+### Technologies

+The technologies used in this blog are:

 * Nuxt/Content: to parse Markdown to HTML dinamically
 * Nuxtjs/tailwind: to style the blog with the CSS framework tailwindcss